 In order for the oppression to stop we must, as men, begin to connect to our own inner wisdom.
 The ancients called this the divine feminine.
 It is the Neter Seshat.
 We gain much knowledge.
 But, in order to gain wisdom, we must cultivate the ability to contemplate that knowledge.

 Wisdom is the inner contemplation of knowledge.
-The Greeks taking this idea from ancient Africans called it Sophia.
+The Greeks taking this idea from ancient Africans personified it as Sophia.
 It is going within and connecting to the divine feminine.
 All the facts from knowledge won’t do us any good if we can’t see women in a way that allows them to be free of male dominated patriarchal ideology.